 The best way to understand how customers feel about your competitor’s products is to become a customer of your competitor.

-And I mean to be a customer on a regular basis to follow updates and changes in the product strategies.
+Buy goods from your competitors on a regular basis to follow changes in product strategies.

-Purchasing competitor’s products will not only allow you to check out the product itself, but also discover important details such as the time it takes to ship, the level of service, customer experience, how their packaging looks, etc.
+Purchasing competitor’s products will not only allow you to check out the product itself, but also discover important details such as the time it takes to ship, the level of service, the customer experience, the packaging, etc.

 3. Understand the pricing

-The pricing strategy is one of the most important components of every business – and holds key competitive advantages.
+The pricing strategy is one of the most important components of every business.

-But just watching the numbers of prices is not enough for successful competitive market research.
+But just watching the numbers of prices is not enough for gathering successful competitive intelligence.

 You need to evaluate and understand all of the features and components of your competitor’s pricing strategy (such as discounts, fees, distributing channels, additional services, pricing segmentation, etc. )

-Moreover, it is a must to educate your sales team about your competitor’s prices so that they can best position the value of your solutions.
+Moreover, you have to educate your sales team about your competitor’s prices so that they can best position the value of your solutions.